 - Campus Patrol Uniformed District Safety Officers patrol the campus grounds on foot, carts, bicycles and marked vehicles.
 District Safety Officers are on duty 24 hours a day, seven days a week at Santa Ana College and Santiago Canyon College.
 After hour patrols of our Education Centers and other sites occur periodically.
-Student security assistants are assigned to patrol specific areas and parking lots, supplementing the regular safety and security staff. - Crime and safety alert bulletins These are posted in locations whenever a serious crime has been committed or safety concern exists to alert students and staff to be aware. - Escort program District Safety Officers and student security assistants are available to escort persons on campus, particularly during hours of darkness. - Emergency Blue Light Tower Phones Blue light tower phones are strategically placed throughout the campuses and certain centers.
-They are completely wireless for enhancing public security on our campuses and parking lots providing clear voice-to-voice communication over a cellular network to the Campus Safety office.

-• Rave Guardian - RSCCD has partnered with Rave Guardian to develop an app that provides students, faculty and staff with a direct connection to the Campus Safety office.
+Student Assistants are assigned to patrol specific areas and parking lots, supplementing the regular safety and security staff. - Escort program District Safety Officers and Student Assistants are available to escort persons on campus, particularly during hours of darkness.
+Campus Safety is available 24 hours a day, seven days a week. - Emergency Blue Light Tower Phones Blue light tower phones are strategically placed throughout the campuses and certain centers.
+They are completely wireless for enhancing public security on our campuses and parking lots providing clear voice-to-voice communication over a cellular network to the Campus Safety office. - Rave Guardian RSCCD has partnered with Rave Guardian to develop an app that provides students, faculty and staff with a direct connection to the Campus Safety office.
 Students, faculty, and staff can easily communicate all their safety needs directly to the Campus Safety office.
 The app has easy-to-use features to help users stay safe every day and enables us to better protect the campus community.
 The app can be downloaded at: